 Take a tour through the vast expanse of the Kohler factory.
 From the heat of the cast iron to the sights of the enameling, you will experience the rich history of the products and workers that have made Kohler a giant in the plumbing industry.
 Register for an enriching three-mile tour through the facility that is guided and narrated by our knowledgeable retired employees.

-We are offering tours from January 2023 through March 2023, Monday through Fridays and admission is free.
-They start at the Kohler Design Center at 8:15 am only and registration is required.
+We are offering tours on a limited basis.
+Please call the Design Center at 920-457-3699 and ask for the Tour Coordinator to see if a tour is available.
+Tours start at the Kohler Design Center at 8:15 am only and registration is required.
 The tour then returns to the Kohler Design Center at 11:30 am.
 Guidelines for attending the tour are as follows:

 You can register by calling the Kohler Design Center at 920-457-3699 or by sending your request to email@example.com